dphummel/dphummel.github.io/_posts/2024-10-6-PromptManagement.md

 tags:
 ---
 # Generative AI Prompt Management: Best Practices with GitHub
-Have you ever created the perfect AI prompt, only to lose it in a sea of chat logs or scattered notes?
+Have you ever created the perfect AI prompt, only to lose it in a sea of chat logs or notes?
 As Generative AI usage skyrockets, effective prompt management is becoming crucial.
 Let's explore how treating prompts like code can revolutionize your AI workflow.

+### Generative AI Usage Growth
 Generative AI is rapidly evolving into a general-purpose technology across the United States.
-People are leveraging it for research, content creation, and text summarization, primarily through crafting prompts - natural language instructions that guide AI models to perform specific tasks.

 The growth is staggering: according to EMARKETER, 100.1 million people in the US will use generative AI at least once per month in 2023, a nearly 900% increase from 7.8 million in 2022.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e7acdb92-7952-4f7a-83a3-afa00ebb20ec"/>
 </p>

-As the value and frequency of Generative AI use increases, so does the need to reuse effective prompts, such as the [Rashomond AI Prompt](https://github.com/dphummel/Prompts/blob/main/Rashomon-AI-Prompt.md).
-However, finding the optimal method for achieving this reuse wasn't immediately apparent.
+People are leveraging it for research, content creation, and text summarization, primarily through crafting prompts - natural language instructions that guide AI models to perform specific tasks.
+As the frequency and value of Generative AI use increases, so does the need to reuse effective prompts, such as the [Rashomond AI Prompt](https://github.com/dphummel/Prompts/blob/main/Rashomon-AI-Prompt.md).
+However, finding the optimal method for achieving this reuse wasn't immediately apparent to me.

 My research revealed various approaches, including databases and text files.
 But when I began to view prompts as assets to be managed - organized, stored, retrieved, and refined - I asked myself: why not manage prompts like we manage code?